wgwoods/dnf/doc/api_base.rst

       base.repos.add(repo)
       base.fill_sack()

-  .. method:: do_transaction([display])
+  .. method:: do_transaction([display=None, test=False])

-    Perform the resolved transaction.
+    Check, test, and perform the resolved transaction.
 Use the optional `display` object to report the progress.

+    If `test` is True, the resolved transaction is checked and tested but not actually performed.

+    Raises :exc:`dnf.exceptions.TransactionCheckError` if RPM finds problems during the transaction check; the exception's :attr:`value` will be a string containing the last error returned by RPM.
+This usually indicates problems with the individual packages, such as broken dependencies.

+    Raises :exc:`dnf.exceptions.Error` if the transaction test returns any errors; the exception's :attr:`value` will be a string containing a summary of the errors found.
+This usually indicates problems with the overall transaction, such as insufficient disk space.

   .. method:: download_packages(pkglist, progress=None)